rust-lang/book/src/ch12-00-an-io-project.md

 ```

 Here, we call `env::vars`, which is kind of like `env::args`.
 The difference?
-It returns an iterator of environment variables, rather than command-line
+It returns an iterator of environment variables, rather than command line
 arguments.
 Instead of using `collect` to create a vector of all of the
 environment variables, we instead use a `for` loop. `env::vars` returns tuples:
 the name of the environment varaible, and then its value.
 We never care about